mansouralh/TASK-Django-M11-Files-II/README.md

    </form>
    ```

-   - Again, `enctype` is what will allow us to deal with user-uploaded files
+   - Again, `enctype` is what will allow us to deal with user-uploaded files.

-8. Update our view so that we are handling the file upload:
+8. Update our view in order to handle the file upload:

    ```python
    def create_island(request: HttpRequest) -> HttpResponse: